She3bo/Register-System-/README.md

 # Register-System-
-php register system with confirmation mail server
+php login and registeration system with confirmation mail server